LassoSoft/LassoGuide/lasso_guide_source/glossary.rst

    hashbang
    shebang
       A special first line in a file that tells your shell which interpreter to use for a file.
-To specify using lasso9 for a standard install of Lasso 9, use ``#!/usr/bin/lasso9``.
+To specify using lasso9 for a standard install of Lasso Server, use ``#!/usr/bin/lasso9``.

    Lasso page
       A web page or file that has Lasso embedded in with other text or markup.